Here Comes The Bride. AND Here Come The Bills! How to enjoy summer weddings, and survive the wedding expense blues, without going broke.

 Weddings are expensive and not just for the bride and groom.
 But weddings are also such special events – everyone is unique.

-If you are invited to a wedding this summer, you face the challenge of finding ways to cover all of the extra expenses of attending the event or the difficult decision of declining the invite.
+If you are invited to a wedding of three this summer, you face the challenge of finding ways to cover all of the extra expenses of attending the event or the difficult decision of declining the invite.

 5 Wedding Hacks to Not Go Broke